russfeld/ksucs-hugo/README.md

 ## Installation

-Install Hugo > 0.60 on your system.
+Install Hugo > 0.80 on your system.
 I recommend using Linux or Windows Subsystem for Linux.

 Clone this repository and edit your content.
+After cloning, run `git submodule init` followed by `git pull --recurse-submodules` to load the theme.

 To view the content locally, use the `hugo server` command and visit http://localhost:1313 to view a local version of your site